dymmond/edgy/docs/connection.md

 {!> ../docs_src/connections/simple.py !}
 ```

 And that is pretty much this.
-Once the connection is hooked into your application lifecycle you
+Once the connection is hooked into your application lifecycle.
-won't have warnings about decreased performance.
+Otherwise you will get warnings about decreased performance because the databasez backend is not connected and will be
+reininitialized for each operation.

 You are now free to use the ORM anywhere in your application.
 As well as extra defined database connections in registry.

 ## Django integration

 Django currently doesn't support the lifespan protocol.
 So we have a keyword parameter to handle it ourselves.

 ```python
 {!> ../docs_src/connections/django.py !}